quirkyquixote/zebu2/doc/apidoc.rst

 A node in a singly-linked list

-This is very similar to a LISP cons cell: it holds pointers to a data element (that can be another list) and the next element.
+This is basically a LISP cons cell: it holds pointers to a data element (the head, that can be another list) and the next element (the tail).

 .. type:: struct zz_pair